gocortexio/signalbench/docs/TECHNIQUES.md

 1. Creates a Python script named "signalbench-dnsrecon.py" in the /tmp directory
 2. The script performs DNS lookups on common subdomains for a target domain
 3. Results are logged to a file showing discovered DNS records
-4. This is a simulated technique that doesn't use aggressive scanning tools
+4. This is a simulated technique that doesn't use comprehensive scanning tools

 **Parameters:**
 - `target_domain`: Domain to target for reconnaissance (default: example.com)